Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 A hypothetical COVID test confusion matrix.
 {: style="font-size: medium;"}

 **STOP:** What is the accuracy of this test?
-How does it compare to the accuracy of a dummy test that returns negative for everyone in the population?
+What about the accuracy of a test that returns negative for everyone in the population?
 {: .notice--primary}

-Note that the accuracy of this test is
+Once again, this test has lower accuracy than one that returns negative for all individuals, but now we will provide metrics for which it is superior.

+The **recall** (a.k.a. **sensitivity**) of a two-class classifier is the percentage of positive cases that the test correctly identifies.
+That is, the recall is the ratio of true positives over the sum of the true positives and false negatives (found )

 Test Twitter embed

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🎨 Finally got around to adding all my <a href="https://twitter.com/procreateapp">@procreateapp</a> creations with time lapse videos <a href="https://t.co/1nNbkefC3L">https://t.co/1nNbkefC3L</a> <a href="https://t.co/gcNLJoJ0Gn">pic.twitter.com/gcNLJoJ0Gn</a></p>&mdash; Michael Rose (@mmistakes) <a href="https://twitter.com/mmistakes/status/662678050795094016">November 6, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This post tests Twitter Embeds.

-* Show accuracy
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🎨 Finally got around to adding all my <a href="https://twitter.com/procreateapp">@procreateapp</a> creations with time lapse videos <a href="https://t.co/1nNbkefC3L">https://t.co/1nNbkefC3L</a> <a href="https://t.co/gcNLJoJ0Gn">pic.twitter.com/gcNLJoJ0Gn</a></p>&mdash; Michael Rose (@mmistakes) <a href="https://twitter.com/kylegriffin1/status/1263518696309313537">November 6, 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 * The recall (a.k.a. sensitivity) of a test is the percentage of cases that the test correctly identifies:
 #true positives /(#true positives + #false negatives)